 He was at length, however, seized by the emperor's Maximian's decree, who ordered him to be bound, and dragged through the streets.
 During the execution of this order, he was treated with all manner of cruelties and indignities by the enraged populace.
 Remaining still inflexible, his courage was deemed obstinacy.

 Being by order stretched upon the rack, he turned his eyes towards heaven, and prayed to God to endue him with patience, after which he underwent the tortures with most admirable fortitude.
 After the executioners were tired with inflicting torments on him, he was conveyed to a dungeon.
 In his confinement, he converted his jailers, named Alexander, Felician, and Longinus.
 This affair coming to the ears of the emperor, he ordered them immediately to be put to death, and the jailers were accordingly beheaded.
-Victor was then again put to the rack, unmercifully beaten with , and again sent to prison.
+Victor was then again put to the rack, unmercifully beaten with batons, and again sent to prison.

 Being a third time examined concerning his religion, he persevered in his principles; a small altar was then brought, and he was commanded to offer incense upon it immediately.
 Fired with indignation at the request, he boldly stepped forward, and with his foot overthrew both altar and idol.
 This so enraged the emperor Maximian, who was present, that he ordered the foot with which he had kicked the altar to be immediately cut off; and Victor was thrown into a mill, and crushed to pieces with the stones, A. D. 303.